 Ao Kao Beach Koh Kood – this is the beach in front of By the Sea and Head in the Clouds.
 It’s decent but I didn’t find any good snorkelling there.

 Scuba Diving Koh Mak Island

-I did two divers while I stayed there and both dives were in the marine national park nearby.
+I did two dives while I stayed there and both dives were in the marine national park nearby.
 The coral reef was healthy looking and I really enjoyed my dives even though the visibility was not great.
 I dived with Koh Mak divers who were great at communicating and I ended up with a private divemaster as the boat wasn’t busy.
 If you aren’t already a scuba diver then consider learning to scuba dive in Thailand.
 You can learn with PADI or SSI through various dive centres on the island.

 Thinking about nearby islands?
 Also check out my post on visiting the nearby island of Koh Kood Thailand

 Looking for more scuba diving in Thailand – read this post here about the best diving in Thailand.